JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### iOS app

-For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the "Model View View-Model" pattern to connect the UI to the shared module, which contains all the business logic.
+For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the [Model–view–viewmodel](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern to connect the UI to the shared module, which contains all the business logic.

 The module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
 The module is already imported and used in `ContentView.swift` with `import shared`.